 - People who are exceedingly organised, precise, and careful and those who like to be in charge from an early age are at risk of developing Tic-related OCD.

-- Personal experience: A person in significant trauma is more likely to suffer from Tic-related OCD.
+- Personal experience: A person with significant trauma is more likely to suffer from Tic-related OCD.
 For example, getting a severe rash from touching rat poison in the house can result in hand-washing compulsions.

-How is Tics Related Obsessive-Compulsive Disorder (OCD) diagnosed?
+How is Tics-Related Obsessive-Compulsive Disorder (OCD) diagnosed?

 Tic-Related OCD can be difficult to diagnose since symptoms might mimic obsessive-compulsive disorder, anxiety disorders, depression, schizophrenia, or other mental health illnesses.
 It is also possible to have OCD and other mental health problem.
-Collaborate with your doctor to ensure that you receive the proper diagnosis and treatment.
+Collaborate with your doctor to ensure you receive the proper diagnosis and treatment.

 There are some following steps to the diagnosis of obsessive-compulsive disorder:

 - Psychological assessment: This includes talking about your thoughts, feelings, symptoms, and behaviour patterns to see if you have obsessive or compulsive habits interfering with your quality of life which may include chatting to your family or friends with your permission.

 - OCD diagnostic criteria: Your doctor may use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria.